originalnicodr/RELit/README.md

 This controls how bright the light is.

 ## Radius
 This controls how far the light can travel, likely in in-game meters.
+Keep in mind that, for the light to be able to render further away, it will increase its "intensity" closer to the origin (like a real-life light would do).

+Note: In newer engines this has no longer any effect

+## Effective range
-Keep in mind that, for the light to be able to render farther it will increase its "intensity" closer to the origin (like a real-life light would do).
+In newer engines this is effectively the range how far the light can travel.
+In meters.
+Keep in mind that, for the light to be able to render further away, it will increase its "intensity" closer to the origin (like a real-life light would do).

 ## Falloff - Spotlight only
 This slider controls how far in the world the light will affect geometry and models.
 The higher the value the more will be lit by the light.